ixofoundation/docs/README.md

 * Give general feedback
 * Test the documentation by using it!

-The preferred way to help make improvements is to post a new discussion, or contribute to an existing discussion thread, in [the ixo Forum](https://forum.ixo.world), under a relevant topic area.
+The preferred way to help make improvements is to post a new discussion, or contribute to an existing discussion, in this Github repo.

 ## Usage and copy rights